zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-management.md

 * To display tags in the Essentials Panel, add this line to the options object passed to the essentials control:  includeTags:true

-Related Ibiza SDK Documentation
+## Related Ibiza SDK Documentation

-This is a list of all related Azure Portal Ibiza SDK documentation referenced in this pattern
+This is a list of related Azure Portal Ibiza SDK documentation that is not referenced in this pattern.

-Name 	SDK link

 Properties blade 	https://github.com/Azure/portaldocs/blob/f3a637fd8f117901d120f8d96c51892f8954a8bf/portal-sdk/generated/portalfx-blades.md#introduction-to-blade-kinds-properties-blade